ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/multiselect.md

 ### Markup Parameter

-As a single tag, a checkbox will display a comma separated list of values.
+As a single tag, a multi select will display a comma separated list of values.
 If you want an HTML list, you can use markup="ul" or markup="ol" to change the output to the equivalent html list

     {field_name markup='ul'}